Betty Jane Ware

 2025 is the year of the Hermit.
 A year of introspection and getting away from it all.
 Self-examination is always helpful for growth.

-Card of the Month: The Fool
+Card of the Month: Death

 Colours:

-Yellow – Warmth, energy, mental curiosity and enlightenment.
+Yellow – masculine energy, enlightenment and curiosity.